poanetwork/poamania-contracts/README.md

 9. `setMinDeposit(uint256 _minDeposit)`
 10. `setMaxDeposit(uint256 _maxDeposit)`

+### Proxy Admin
+The Proxy Admin can upgrade the logic of the contracts.
+This role will be abolished after an audit and some testing time.

-*Note: All methods are described in code.*
+*`Note: All methods are described in code.`*